saivaish96/Live-Stock-Website/README.md

 # Live-Stock-Website
-Live stock website using HTML5,CSS3, JAVASCRIPT and jQuery
+Live stock createdwebsite using HTML5,CSS3, JAVASCRIPT and jQuery.
+It uses Websocket URI to fetch the stock values.
+The values are then retreived and processed.
+The changes in the values of various companies are displayed using colored notations such as red and green (for HIGH or LOW).